Skip to main content

 Gary Wright - Dream Weaver back cover

-While not an album of killer songs, two of the nine are so good they lift the entire album.
+While this wasn't full of killer songs, two of the nine are so good they lift the entire album.
 The worst I can say is the other songs are decent but not memorable, and at least they didn't suck.
 That would have tanked the album for me - killer songs or not.

 Comments